imath/buddy-bbPress-Support-Topic/readme.txt

 5. New widget

 == Changelog ==

+= 2.1.4 =
+* Change the support status in topic, now live update the prefix title.
+* Use wp.a11y.speak in AJAX events.
+* Improvement (back-office):  Add support status "Not resolved" to a new topic when parent forum is a dedicated forum support.
+* Bump Tested Up version to 4.7.3
+* Update readme.txt

+= 2.1.3 =
+* Bump Tested Up version to 4.7.2
+* Update donate link

 = 2.1.2 =
 * Prevent users not having the rights to mark the topic as resolved